rubyjs/libv8/README.md

 ##### Use with different standard C libraries

 The binary versions of this gem are linked against the most used standard library - glibc.
-Currently rubygems does not differentiate binary gems by standard library so we have no way of distributing different binaries for differnt standard libraries.
+Currently rubygems has no mechanism to differentiate platform-specific gems by standard library so we have no way of distributing different binaries for differnt standard libraries.

 What this means is that if you're running a distro that does not use glibc (like Alpine Linux), you'll have to use a source version of the gem.